rkitover/vimpager/vimpager.md

 # DESCRIPTION
 A slightly more sophisticated replacement for less.sh that also supports being set as the PAGER environment variable.
 Displays man pages, perldocs and python documentation properly.
-Works on Linux, Solaris, FreeBSD, OpenBSD, OSX, Cygwin and msys.
+Works on Linux, Solaris, FreeBSD, NetBSD, OpenBSD, OSX, Cygwin and msys.
 Should work on most other systems as well.

 On GitHub: <http://github.com/rkitover/vimpager>